Global Experiences Transfer Credit Approval Process

 What does the process look like?

-This process consists of four steps, which students will complete in the GO App.
+The credit approval process consists of four steps, which students will complete in the Office of Global Opportunities Student Portal.

-- Admissions Approval - Confirms that the transcript you will receive for your credits is from an accredited institution and that it can be accepted/processed by Ohio University.
+- Admissions Approval - Confirms that the institution issuing your transcript is an accredited by a national ministry of education and the credits earned can be accepted by Ohio University.

-- Academic Approval – Evaluates what courses will be available on your global experience and how they will transfer back to OHIO.
+- Academic Approval – Evaluates what courses will be available on your global experience and how they will transfer back to your DARS at Ohio University.

-- Budget and Financial Aid Approval - Understanding if and how financial aid can apply to your program costs.
+- Budget and Financial Aid Approval - Understand total program cost as well as if and how financial aid can apply to your program costs.

 - Verification of Enrollment – Once you are on-site, you will submit a verification of enrollment form, which allows OHIO to confirm your enrollment and disburse any applicable financial aid.